 A festival of story, inviting photographers and filmmakers to submit a narrative of monumentally ordinary proportions.
 These works should offer fresh and artful interpretations of BitterSweet’s credo: refuse cynicism, defy apathy, celebrate good.
-The inaugural festival will accept both film (up to 12 minutes in length) and photo essay (including 3 to 5 photographs) entries.
+In our second year we're welcoming both film (up to 12 minutes in length) and photo essay (including 3 to 5 photographs) entries.
 Submissions will be judged against the credo.

 As a community seeking to center the margins in our work, we invite both amateurs and professionals to submit and promise as low a barrier to entry as possible.
 From concept to format, we are engineering this festival to see what we can learn from the unlikely.

-On December 10 and 11, we will come together in Washington, DC at the Twelve to celebrate and honor the official selections for the festival.
+On November 11 and 12, we will come together in Washington, DC at the Capital Turnaround to celebrate and honor the official selections for the festival.
 Programming for the in-person event will be announced at a later date.

 Films selected for screening and photography essays selected for display will be featured in an online showcase on BitterSweetMonthly.com following the festival.

-1 gift/swag bag will be given to filmmakers or photographers for each selected entry.
+1 gift bag will be given to filmmakers or photographers for each selected entry.